infiniflow/ragflow/api/python_api_reference.md

 ## Delete chats

-Deletes specified chat assistants.

 ```python
 RAGFlow.delete_chats(ids: list[str] = None)
 ```

+Deletes specified chat assistants or all chat assistants in the system.

 ### Parameters

-#### ids
+#### ids: `list[str]`

-IDs of the chat assistants to delete.
-If not specified, all chat assistants will be deleted.
+The IDs of the chat assistants to delete.
+Defaults to `None`.
+If not specified, all chat assistants in the system will be deleted.

 ### Returns